 At Ampol, we are committed to creating an organisational culture that motivates and supports our people whilst delivering to our strategy.

 We embrace and value the advantages of a diverse and inclusive workplace in which individuals of varied backgrounds and perspectives are welcomed, encouraged and provided the opportunity to contribute to their full potential.
-This delivers high performing individuals who are committed to Ampol, which in turn plays a key role in supporting the long-term success of our business.
+This supports a high performance culture with individuals who are committed to Ampol, which in turn plays a key role in supporting the long-term success of our business.